ixray-team/.github/CODE_OF_CONDUCT.md

 # IX-Ray

-*Code of Conduct* of *IX-Ray* project
+__Code of Conduct__ of __IX-Ray__ project

 ## Purpose

-A primary goal of **IX-Ray** community is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
-As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof)
+A primary goal of our community is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
+As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, ability, ethnicity, socioeconomic status, and religion (or lack thereof)

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior

-We invite all those who participate in **IX-Ray** community to help us create safe and positive experiences for everyone
+We invite all those who participate in our community to help us create safe and positive experiences for everyone

 ## Expected Behavior

 The following behaviors are expected and requested of all community members:

-- Participate in an authentic and active way.
-In doing so, you contribute to the health and longevity of this community
+- Exercise consideration and respect in your speech and actions
-- Exercise consideration and respect in your speech and actions.
+- Attempt collaboration before conflict
-- Attempt collaboration before conflict.
+- Refrain from demeaning or discriminatory behavior and speech
-- Refrain from demeaning, discriminatory, or harassing behavior and speech.
+- Be mindful of your surroundings and of your fellow participants

-- Be mindful of your surroundings and of your fellow participants.
-Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this *Code of Conduct*, even if they seem inconsequential
+Also alert community leaders if you notice a dangerous situation, someone in distress, or violations of this *Code of Conduct*, even if they seem inconsequential

 ## Unacceptable Behavior